-Our success is also dependent upon our ability to attract additional personnel for all areas of our organization.
-Recently, we implemented a reduction in our workforce to align our employee base and cost structure with our current and anticipated revenues.
-These reductions will result in reallocations of duties and may increase employee uncertainty and discontent and may cause unintended or increased attrition.
+Our success is also dependent upon our ability to attract and retain qualified personnel for all areas of our organization.
+In March 2015, we implemented a reduction in our workforce to align our employee base and cost structure with our current and anticipated revenues.
+These reductions have resulted in reallocations of duties, increased employee uncertainty and discontent and additional attrition.
 We may not be successful in attracting and retaining personnel on a timely basis, on competitive terms or at all, and the reductions in force could make it more difficult to do so.
 If we are unable to attract and retain the necessary personnel, our business would be harmed.